 Fungi isolated from houseflies which can infect humans and animals:

-Parasites isolated from houseflies which can infect humans and cats:
+Parasites isolated from houseflies that can infect humans and cats:

-In addition to carrying a number of pathogens, houseflies may have also been exposed to insecticides, which are toxic to cats.
+In addition to carrying several pathogens, houseflies may have also been exposed to insecticides, which are toxic to cats.
 However, the amount of exposure from one or two houseflies would be minimal.
 But still, it is not ideal.